 Simply put, defaulting on a student loan means you failed to repay the loan according to the terms you agreed on.
 Many federal student loan servicers consider these loans to be in default after 270 days of missed payment.
 Some private student loan lenders put loans into default after 90 days of missed payments.
 You can contact the servicer of your student loan to verify how many days of nonpayment you have before the servicer considers your account to be in default.
 Note that federal student loans have been protected against default and its consequences (like wage garnishment, withholding tax refunds, or sending your account to collections) for several years as part of a COVID-19 emergency relief program.
 Payments have also been paused, and interest has not been accumulating on student loans.
-This may change as soon as August 2023 depending on the results of ongoing court battles regarding President Biden’s proposed debt relief program
+Interest will begin to accrue again as of Sept.
+1, 2023 and student loan repayment will begin in October 2023.

 Written by Attorney Jenni Klock Morel.